 Under state policy, students who earn a grade of D or F in a class may retake that course or a similar course to improve their grade.
 The higher grade (C or better) will replace the D or F in the GPA.
-However, the original attempted grade will remain on the transcript.
+However, the original attempted grade will remain on the transcript without any effect on the grade average and it will be replaced with the new earned grade.
 Students who earned a C or below in a course in middle school, may also repeat for grade forgiveness.